Jovaan-Whitton/Network-Traffic-Analysis-Threat-Detection/docs/Decrypting RDP traffic.md

 ### 4. Analyze Decrypted RDP Traffic
 Applied:

-- rdp
+- `rdp` and `tcp.port == 3389`
-- Decrypted packets now visible:
+- Decrypted packets now visible.
-- rdp.slow.path.pduType
+- Determine who initiated the RDP connection and which server was targeted.
-- Session keystrokes and metadata
+- Identified which user account was used for the RDP connection
 - Used Follow TCP Stream to analyze the full conversation between client and server.

 <details>